bbelderbos/emojisearcher/README.md

 (venv) $ pytest
 ```

-Using a shell alias can be really convenient for this:
+Using a shell alias can be really convenient for this (assuming you have the project cloned in `~/code`):

 ```
 # .zshrc
 function emo {
+    # subshell so you don't stay in the virtual env after running it
-    cd $HOME/code/emojisearcher && ae && python -m emojisearcher.script "$1"
+    (cd $HOME/code/emojisearcher && source venv/bin/activate && python -m emojisearcher.script "$1")
 }
 ```